Faster Neural Network Training with Approximate Tensor Operations: Related work

 \section{Related work}

-To the best of our knowledge, we are the first to study the application of general approaches to approximating tensor operations to speed up DNN training.
+To the best of our knowledge, we are the first to study the application of sample-based approximations of tensor operations to speed up DNN training.
 However, there have been several prior efforts to accelerate DNN computations via approximation which we survey below.